0Yue0/BCB-Final/KinneyKempLiu-2023.md

 Download the data

-Trim data
+Trim the data

-Index genome
+Index the genome

-Map reads to genome
+Map reads to the genome

 &nbsp;